k3tan172/ubuntu-node-box/SOFTWARE.md

 Open up Electrum Wallet from the app launcher or favourites sidebar.

 In the bottom right of the application there should be a green status circle.
 Click on it and confirm you’re connected to 1 node and it’s localhost*.

+If you run into an issue whereby your balances aren't updating on your Electrum Wallet, the likely issue is that you have not put in the z/xpub of your wallet into your ```config.ini``` file.
+If you are adding new z/xpubs into your ```config.ini``` be sure to run ```electrum-personal-server --rescan /home/ketan/electrum-personal-server/config.ini```

 #### [Run at startup]